neolink3891/NeoLogger/docs/neologger.md

 ### 5 - Tracking Elapsed Time

-NeoLogger offers the possibility to display Elapsed Time in the log, you can do that by getting the initial time and the providing it to the logging method.
+NeoLogger provides the option to display elapsed time in the log.
+To do this, capture the initial time and then pass it to the logging method.

-Capturing the initial time.
+Capture the initial time:
 ```
 time_track = neologger.get_time_mark()
 time.sleep(3) # Adding delay - import time
 ```

-Then, use the method that display Elapsed Time
+Then, use the method to display elapsed time:
 ```
 neologger.log_with_elapsed_time("Function completed.", time_track)
 ```